-I’ve always been a big fan of smoothies.
-So much so that in high school I worked at a local Smoothie King shop.
-I’ve tried (and made) all kinds of smoothie recipes from my time there, but my favorite smoothie was their Angel Food Smoothie, featuring banana, strawberries, turbinado sugar, and the perfect ratio of nonfat milk to add creaminess.
+I’ve always been a fan of smoothies.
+So much so in high school, I worked at a local Smoothie King shop.
+I made every smoothie recipe on the menu, but my favorite was their Angel Food Smoothie, a strawberry banana smoothie with turbinado sugar and the perfect ratio of nonfat milk to add creaminess.
 With no trace of angel food cake in the smoothie, their Angel Food Smoothie still tasted like heaven.
 Read more

 I’m fighting against the seasonal clock to make as many rhubarb infested treats as possible.
 The window is short.
 Too short.
 I nearly broke out in sweat on a cool 70° morning at the farmer’s market this week.
 Was I late?
 Where’s all the rhubarb?
 Oh, it was there alright.
 At the very last stand.
 Read more

 I went on a baking spree this weekend.
 Baked straight through.
 And then Monday happened.
 I forgot to rest.
 At least the weekend tasted good.
 It started with pop tarts.
 Then vegan chocolate chip peanut butter cookies.
 Topped off with strawberry shortcake.
 (Don’t worry, we had people over to help consume all these treats.)
 Blame it on the lack of sleep, I couldn’t decide what to post the latter half of the week—cookies or shortcake.
 So I used a lifeline and polled the Facebook audience.
 Cookies and shortcake were neck and neck.
 But when I started writing this post, strawberry shortcake was winning by 1 vote.
 I checked an hour later and it was losing.
 Shoot!
 Not gonna lie, I may have asked my husband and sister to cast their vote.
 And I may have told them that I already started the shortcake post.
 Chicago is rubbing off on me in a bad way.
 The good news–vegan chocolate chip peanut butter cookies are coming early next week.
 Pinky promise.
 Read more